-Fabrics were coarsely woven, or at least had that appearance.
+Fabrics were coarsely woven or at least had that appearance.
 The lower classes mostly spun their own yarn and wove their own cloth, and just because they had to do it does not mean that they were good at it!
-They wore wool, linen and combinations of the two fibers, such as linsey-woolsey.
-They also wore leather when they could get it from hunting, and they lined their winter clothes and capes with the skins of rabbit and squirrel.
+They wore wool, linen, and combinations of the two fibers, such as linsey-woolsey.
+They also wore leather when they could get it from hunting, and they lined their winter clothes and capes with the skins of rabbits and squirrels.

 Colors for dying the fabrics were obtained from vegetable sources available in the vicinity and were mainly earth colors and muted tones.

 Trim on peasant clothes was kept simple, and usually, embroidery or plain strips of contrasting fabric was sewn to edges to set them off.
 More often, there was no trim or edge decoration at all.

 Since there was seldom enough money or time to buy or make a lot of cloth at one time, the color of one garment hardly ever matched the color of another.
 Also, since a peasant usually only had one outfit, it did not get washed very often, so it would be well worn, dirty, and patched.
 These were working clothes, so not much time was given to upkeep.